deedy5/ddgs/README.md

         timelimit: d, w, m, y.
 Defaults to None.
         num_results: number of results.
 Defaults to None.
         page: page of results.
 Defaults to 1.
         backend: A single or list of backends.
-Defaults to "auto" (wikipedia + two random).
+Defaults to "auto".
+                - "all" : all engines are used
+                - "auto" : random 3 engines are used
         size: Small, Medium, Large, Wallpaper.
 Defaults to None.
         color: color, Monochrome, Red, Orange, Yellow, Green, Blue, Purple, Pink, Brown, Black, Gray, Teal, White.
 Defaults to None.